-The AWF (Atlantic Whale Foundation) is a UK registered charity driven by young volunteers from all over the world:
+The AWDF (Atlantic Whale and Dolphin Foundation) is a UK registered charity driven by young volunteers from all over the world:

 Our operating base is in Tenerife, Canary Islands, Spain, where we run the volunteering programme on the whale watching boats and from where we co-ordinate our global network of grass root conservation and community projects…

 In Tenerife, we work primarily towards helping to make one of the world’s whale watching industries a global example of human interaction with cetaceans.
 Activities revolve around education, conservation and research initiatives.